ccbogel/QualCoder/README.md

 py -m pip install --upgrade pip
 ```

 Type the following to install the nedded modules.
-(If yo uare installing an older QualCoder (3.3 or 3.4 version) also add *wordcloud* to the below list of imports.
+(If you are installing an older QualCoder (3.3 or 3.4 version) also add *wordcloud* to the below list of imports.

 ```bash
 py -m pip install wheel pyqt6 chardet ebooklib openpyxl Pillow ply pdfminer.six pandas plotly pydub python-vlc rispy SpeechRecognition